Ole Mammy; I’m Lost Like Thee

 They told white people lies while we watched the news

-Vietnam live, TV trays asn' little pot pies
+Vietnam live, TV trays an' little pot pies

 Little children listen to whispers and cries